Hardies are committed to high standards of corporate governance and investment in staff and our policies and guidelines include the following:

 Individual members of staff have a responsibility to ensure all necessary training is identified and requested where appropriate.
 This would include CPD requirements as laid down by the RICS and any other training deemed necessary.

-All new employees are introduced by a Partner to all members of staff working within their particular office and undertake an induction process.
-The new employee is given an Induction Manual and directed to our intranet site where Hardies Staff Manual and Quality Assurance System Manual are held.
-The QA Partner and/or the Business Manager are available to provide clarification or further information.
+All new employees are taken through an indiction process within their particular office.
+The new employee is directed to our Wiki where Hardies Staff Manual and Quality Assurance System Manual are held.
+The Business Manager is available to provide clarification or further information.

 Staff Performance Appraisals